-History of the Emergency Response Centre Agency
+History of the ERC Agency

 Emergency operations are as old as organised human habitation in Finland, as there has always been a need for a system to warn residents of impending danger, such as an enemy or fire.
 In the 1800s, as cities were developing, the police began to organise their operations into police departments.
 At the same time, volunteer fire brigades were also established in the cities.
 The volunteer fire brigades evolved into fire brigades when city bylaws made them mandatory.